stee525/postgis/README.md

 ```

 ## Register Server
+The pgAdmin tool can be used to manage the databases.
+Therefore, a server must be registered.

 In VS Code, open a new Terminal.
-In the upper part of the Terminal, click on 'Ports'.
+In the upper part of the Terminal, click on 'PORTS'.

 Search for the port 5050 and click on 'Open in Browser' on the right side of the link.